This article explains the correct method of wiring Q.bloxx XL modules in a distributed system setup in an industrial environment.

 Q.bloxx-X UART/Power left, Article No. 561323 (datasheet)

-Q.brixx XL extension sockets:
+Q.brixx XL extension modules:

 -